supermete/pytest-himark/README.rst

     -m '(device1) and not (device2)'
 ..

-One last way to specifying marker is to have keys named 'outputs' and/or 'inputs' in a device-specific dictionary (see above), defined as list of strings.
+One last way to specifying marker is to have keys named 'do', 'di' and/or 'ai' in a device-specific dictionary (see above), defined as list of strings.
 A marker will be created for every string in those arrays.

 Example: